Monotone additive statistics: Introduction

-Decision criteria that aggregate multiple certainty equivalents have appeared before in the literature. \cite{myerson2019probability} advocate the maximization of a sum of certainty equivalents as an effective rule for risk sharing. \cite{chambers2012does} formalize and characterize this rule as a social welfare functional, using axioms quite different in nature from the ones we study.
-Our representation also bears resemblance to cautious expected utility theory \citep*{ortoleva2015cautious}, in which a gamble is evaluated according to the minimum certainty equivalent across a family of utility functions.
-Our axioms are different in that we study invariance properties of the preference when adding an independent gamble, while \cite*{ortoleva2015cautious} consider the effect of mixing with another gamble.
+Applied to choice under risk, our representation also bears resemblance to cautious expected utility theory \citep*{ortoleva2015cautious}, in which a gamble is evaluated according to the minimum certainty equivalent across a family of utility functions.
+The two representations are conceptually related, as both involve uncertainty over a utility function.
+Our axioms are however different in that we study preferences that are invariant to adding an independent gamble, while \cite*{ortoleva2015cautious} consider the effect of mixing with another gamble.

-The properties of risk and wealth invariance we study in \S\ref{sec:gambles} are related to \cite{safra1998constant}, who consider preferences that are invariant to shifting and scaling gambles.
-Those preferences are characterized by certainty equivalents $\Psi$ that satisfy $\Psi(\alpha (X+\beta)) = \alpha (\Psi(X)+\beta)$ for all constants $\alpha > 0$ and $\beta$.
-Certainty equivalents of the form $K_a(X)$ are not positively homogeneous, but satisfy our more restrictive additivity property.
-As a consequence, the set of preferences characterized by \cite{safra1998constant} is neither included in, nor includes the set of preferences represented by monotone additive statistics.
+Decision criteria that aggregate multiple certainty equivalents have appeared before in the literature. \cite{myerson2019probability} advocate the maximization of a sum of certainty equivalents as an effective rule for risk sharing. \cite{chambers2012does} formalize and characterize this rule as a social welfare functional.

 The remainder of the paper is organized as follows.
 In \S\ref{sec:monotone-additive} we introduce monotone additive statistics and state our main result.
-In \S\ref{sec:time} we apply this result to time lotteries, and in \S\ref{sec:gambles} we apply it to monetary gambles.
-Comparative risk attitudes of monotone additive statistics are discussed in \S\ref{sec:risk}, while \S\ref{sec:proof-sketch} provides an overview of the proof of our main result.
+In \S\ref{sec:time} we apply this result to time lotteries, and in \S\ref{sec:monetary} we apply it to monetary gambles.
+Finally, \S\ref{sec:proof-sketch} provides an overview of the proof of our main result.
 The appendix and online appendix contain omitted proofs for the results in the main text.